comps/ptef/doc/TEF.md

 * If an executable file is encountered and it doesn't match the basename of `argv[0]`, it is executed

-"Dirname" being the directory path portion of `argv[0]`, "basename" the last member of the path, usually a filename.
+"Basename" being the last member of the path, usually a filename.

-Unless specified otherwise, the runner shall exit with non-0 return value if the dirname and CWD are not the same directory.

 ## Argument passing